• Home

 by Dannelle

 I think that when the movie "The Bucket List" was released in 2007, the term became a whole lot more popular.
 If you don't already know what the term bucket list means it is basically where you create a list of things or goals that you want to do and achieve before you die.
 Well, I was thinking about creating a childhood bucket list for kids!
 So obviously this is not a list of things to do before you die, but more or less a list of 20 things kids should do before they grow up.
 This is not a set list of things that every kid needs or has to do in their lives, but it's just a list of fun things to do as a kid.
 20 Things Kids Should Do Before They "Grow up" 1.
 Go to Disney Land/World: Disney is known as "The Happiest Place on Earth" and I think every kid dreams of visiting Disney at one point.
 Whether they get one chance to go or several chances to go, going to Disney is a once in a lifetime experience.
-2. Go to an Overnight Camp: Going to an overnight camp as a child gives you an … [Read more...]
+2. Go to an Overnight Camp: Going to an overnight camp … [Read more...]

 Filed Under: Balance, Girl Scouts, Parenting Tagged With: parenting